-Historically some members of a fund did not, after exiting the fund, claim the lump sum benefit to which they became entitled in terms of the rules of the fund.
-These lump sum benefits were classified as an "unclaimed benefit" if it was not claimed after a reasonable period of time (see 4.1).
+Historically some members of a fund did not, after exiting the fund, claim the lump sum benefit2 to which they became entitled under the rules of the fund.
+These lump sum benefits were classified as an "unclaimed benefit" if they were not claimed after a reasonable period (see 4.1).
 The legislation did not regulate when and how a lump sum benefit should be classified as an "unclaimed benefit".
 Fund administrators, as a result, applied different rules to determine when a lump sum benefit was classified as an "unclaimed benefit".

-&lt;sup>1 The definitions of "pension preservation fund" and "provident preservation fund" were introduced into the Income Tax Act with effect from 1 January 2009.
+1 The definitions of "pension preservation fund" and "provident preservation fund" were introduced into the Income Tax Act with effect from 1 January 2009.

-&lt;sup>2 As defined in the section 1(1) read with the Second Schedule.
+2 As defined in section 1(1) read with the Second Schedule.

-In many instances, fund administrators only applied for a tax directive for an unclaimed benefit when the member or the member's beneficiaries claimed the unclaimed benefit, as opposed to when the lump sum benefit accrued.
+In many instances, fund administrators applied for a tax directive for an unclaimed benefit only when the member or the member's beneficiaries claimed the unclaimed benefit, as opposed to when the lump sum benefit accrued.